-Once you decide which zero waste toothpaste is right for you, don’t forget to switch over to a bamboo toothbrush and pick out the best eco-friendly floss so you can make your oral care as sustainable as possible.
+Once you decide which zero waste toothpaste is right for you, don’t forget to switch over to a bamboo toothbrush (or get an eco-friendly electric toothbrush) and pick out the best eco-friendly floss so you can make your oral care as sustainable as possible.

 Why Switch to Zero Waste Toothpaste?

 As you start on your zero waste journey, you’ll find that some areas get all the attention.
 You know you should switch to a reusable straw and work on reducing your microfiber pollution to protect our oceans.
 You also understand why it’s important to reduce your plastic use.